-1. Random, on-task “beep tape” or timer with points as reinforcement for attending and working.
-Make a 10-15 minute recording of silence and beeps.
-Play the recording as soon as you give the direction that it is “time for homework get your toolbox.”
+1. Random, on-task timer with points as reinforcement for attending and working.
+Make a 10-15 minute recording of silence and beeps (old school way) set your smart phone timer to go off at random incriments of time.
+Play the recording or start the timer as soon as you give the direction that it is “time for homework get your toolbox.”
 The child will be reinforced if he is on task when he hears the beeping sound.
 For example, the child is sitting at the table getting his pencil out of his homework toolkit and the recording beeps.
 You will walk over and give him a favorite snake item.
 You may also utilize a point system.
 Give the child a sticker, happy face, checkmark… when the recording beeps.
 After homework is completed, he may redeem the points for a special treat or surprise (2 pts=favorite dessert after dinner…).

 2. Mystery motivators – keep the reinforcing item a mystery surprise until after homework is completed